India shuts airspace for all aircraft from Pakistan

 This comes a week after Pakistan banned Indian carriers from using its airspace on April 24.

-In addition, Pakistan’s national carrier on Wednesday also cancelled all flights to and from Gilgit, Skardu and other northern areas in Pakistan-occupied Kashmir due to security reasons, PTI quoted local media reports as saying.
+In addition, Pakistan’s national carrier on Wednesday cancelled all flights to and from Gilgit, Skardu and other northern areas in Pakistan-occupied Kashmir due to security reasons, PTI quoted local media reports as saying.

 Twenty-six persons were killed and 17 were injured in the attack near Pahalgam in Jammu and Kashmir on April 22.